-Usually, Shapeshifting is done quickly and without undue damage to the shifter.
-For whatever reason, the body flows from one form to the other without much trouble.
 But that isn't always the case.
-Sometimes, those who would take on another form are going to suffer for it.
+Sometimes, those who take on another form are really going to feel it.

 As the name implies, a Painful Transformation tends to be agonizing.
-While it may not leave permanent injuries, it's still not pretty.
+While it probably won't leave permanent (physical) injuries, it's still not very pleasant.

 There are generally two ways transforming can be painful: